 Brazil is the fifth largest producer of wine in the southern hemisphere, with an industry based principally in Rio Grande do Sul, Brazil’s most southerly state, which shares a border with both Argentina and Uruguay.
-Around the city of Bento Gonçalves and in the picturesque nearby Vale dos Vinhedos (‘valley of the vineyards’) dozens of wineries are headquartered, and it is in this region that around 85% of Brazil’s fine wines – defined locally as being from vitis vinifera stock – are produced.
+Around the city of Bento Gonçalves and in the picturesque nearby Vale dos Vinhedos (‘valley of the vineyards’) dozens of wineries are headquartered, and it is in this region that around 75% of Brazil’s fine wines – defined locally as being from vitis vinifera vines – are produced.

 Many wineries have a long and proud Italian heritage, and it is not uncommon for fifth or even sixth generation family members to be involved in these businesses.
 However, reflecting the region’s mixed European ancestry, some wineries are run by Brazilians whose descendants are from Germany or Hungary, for example.
-To add to this complex ethnic mix, there are also some Japanese-Brazilian wine-makers, including one of our suppliers, Sanjo.
+To add to this complex ethnic picture, there are also some Japanese-Brazilian wine-makers, including one of our (now ex-) suppliers, Sanjo.

 Geography & Topography

-Vineyards typically are located at around 600m in the Vale dos Vinhedos, in the Serra Gaúcha hills, while further south and west towards the borders with Uruguay and Argentina, altitude drops considerably to around 150m on average.
+Vineyards typically are located at 500-600m in and around the Vale dos Vinhedos, in the Serra Gaúcha hills, while further south and west towards the borders with Uruguay and Argentina, altitude drops considerably to around 150m on average.
 In the more northerly state of Santa Catarina, many of the vineyards lie at above 1,000m, with some as high as 1,400m.
 Most of these are sited at least 80km inland, so do not enjoy any maritime influence.
-The latitude covering these main wine-producing areas runs from around 29° to 32° and there are four distinct seasons, albeit with slightly longer and hotter summers at the southern end of this band.
+The latitude covering these main wine-producing areas runs from around 29° to 32° and there are four distinct seasons, albeit with longer and hotter summers at the southern end of this band.

-Soil types vary from the predominantly gravel and clay over basaltic rock in the Serra Gaúcha, to limestone or granite in the most southerly Campanha region.
+Soil types vary from the predominantly gravel and clay over basaltic rock in the Serra Gaúcha, to limestone or granite in the most southerly Campanha Gaúcha region.

 The Lesser-Known Regions

-Our Wineries in Brief
+Wineries in Brief

 Familia Geisse